domeffe/bitcoin-bip-sfqmr/README.md

 - If the risk of **Indistinguishability** persists — meaning it is still impossible to reliably differentiate the original owner from a quantum attacker — the freeze is **extended for another 50 years** via soft‑fork.
 - This renewal cycle repeats until the cryptographic environment guarantees that ownership can be proven without ambiguity.

+### Legal Chaos Under Quantum Conditions: No KYC or Manual Recovery.
+Once private keys can be reproduced by anyone with quantum capabilities, the legal system becomes unworkable.
+Multiple actors could simultaneously claim ownership of the same pre‑2013 outputs, each presenting a perfectly valid signature generated through quantum key‑recovery.
+Courts would be flooded with parallel, contradictory claims, and no real authority would be able to determine who the legitimate owner was.
+This creates a state of complete legal chaos, where property rights become unenforceable and every dispute is technically irresolvable.

 ### Political Rationale
 - This option **preserves long‑term theoretical property rights**, since the freeze is not permanent but periodically re‑evaluated.
 - It **neutralizes the immediate systemic risk** posed by quantum‑vulnerable legacy coins.